 To install and use the PHP Intellisense, you need at least PHP 7 installed on your machine.
-You can either add it to your PATH or set the php.executablePath setting.
-If you are facing duplication then disabling VS Code’s built-in PHP IntelliSense by setting php.suggest.basic to false.
-You can add the php executable path inside user settings.
+Then, you can either add it to your PATH or set the php.executablePath setting.
+If you are facing duplication, disabling VS Code’s built-in PHP IntelliSense by setting php.suggest.basic to false.
+Finally, you can add the php executable path inside user settings.

-Please find your PHP Executable and do not copy above code if you have different PHP version and the way you have installed PHP previously because PHP’s path will be changed on your machine as well.
+Please find your PHP Executable and do not copy the above code if you have a different PHP version and the way you have installed PHP previously because PHP’s path will be changed on your machine.
 For example, if you are using MAMP or XAMPP, then the php path is different.
-I have used Homebrew so, I can write the above path.
+However, I have used Homebrew so that I can write the above path.

 Features Of Intellisense

 - Code Completion